 The reforms pursued by modern architects and DIN related to both the built environment and the domestic life that took place within it.
 Soon after regulating the architectural elements itemized by Lüders, DIN undertook to standardize household objects such as jars and cookware.
 Since it was not a government agency but depended on (largely voluntary) market compliance, it commissioned advertisements depicting its vision of a DIN-ordered universe.
-One ad showed a shelf with a diverse array of Weck jars, each with its own lid size; proclaiming “Unification saves Time and Money,” it demonstrated how the introduction of a new norm, where “one lid fits all,” would liberate the housewife from the hassle of going to several shops to find a suitable fit (fig 6).
+One ad showed a shelf with a diverse array of Weck jars, each with its own lid size; proclaiming “Unification saves Time and Money,” it demonstrated how the introduction of a new norm, where “one lid fits all,” would liberate the housewife from the hassle of going to several shops to find a suitable fit (Fig. 6) (Deutscher Normenausschuss 1927).

 Accounts of DIN, as well as accounts of the modern Siedlung, are often told as histories of men—engineers, architects and bureaucrats—standardizing objects, convening in committees and founding institutions, strategizing the systematization of the world.
 Where women enter the story, it is as contributors to what architectural history long categorized as “female” domains: textile design, for example, or culinary skills, both located in the domestic sphere.
 The assumed gender separation of competence and authority was deployed by the men in power both discriminatorily, of course, but also strategically.
-While this separation was not necessarily contested by the women’s movement of early 1920s Germany, it was precisely the longstanding trust in women’s “spheres of competence” that made them powerful players in the larger project of reforming the nation.
-The same influence can be seen behind the widespread take up of Fordism and Taylorism, the success of which “gave engineers a new role in the organization and administration of larger industrial firms.”
-Male authors such as German economist Friedrich von Gottl-Ottlilienfeld wrote glowing endorsements of Fordism (1926) and technological reason, but the generation of architects who were contemporaries of Margaret Schütte-Lihotzky were influenced more by books such as The New Housekeeping: Efficiency Studies in Home Management (1913) and Household Engineering: Scientific Management in the Home (1919) by American home economist Christine Frederick, which were quickly translated into German and found their counterpart in Erna Meyer’s bestselling volume, Der neue Haushalt (1926).
-Meyer even reviewed the model housing estates of the Reichsforschungsgesellschaft (RfG, German Reich Society for economic efficiency in building and housing) in the organization’s own journal.
+While this separation was not necessarily contested by the women’s movement of early-1920s Germany, it was precisely the longstanding trust in women’s “spheres of competence” that made them powerful players in the larger project of reforming the nation.
+The same influence can be seen behind the widespread take up of Fordism and Taylorism, the success of which “gave engineers a new role in the organization and administration of larger industrial firms” (Rabinbach 1990).
+Male authors such as German economist Friedrich von Gottl-Ottlilienfeld (1926) wrote glowing endorsements of Fordism (1926) and technological reason, but the generation of architects who were contemporaries of Margaret Schütte-Lihotzky were influenced more by books such as The New Housekeeping: Efficiency Studies in Home Management (1913) and Household Engineering: Scientific Management in the Home (1919) by American home economist Christine Frederick, which were quickly translated into German and found their counterpart in Erna Meyer’s bestselling volume, Der neue Haushalt (1926).
+Meyer even reviewed the model housing estates of the RfG in the organization’s own journal (Reichsforschungsgesellschaft 1929: 34; Frederick 1919a; Frederick 1919b; Meyer 1926).
 While (male) engineers seemed to draw the plans, it was women who could—albeit in very different ways—extend their reach beyond the expert audience.

-As Mary Nolan notes, the “liberation” of women seems to have provided the middle classes with scope to reform working class life—an approach that sometimes “conflicted with working class realities”.
+As Mary Nolan notes, the “liberation” of women seems to have provided the middle classes with scope to reform working class life—an approach that sometimes “conflicted with working class realities” (Nolan 1990: 551).
 Susan Henderson links the increasing criticism of the women’s movement to its insistence on freeing the housewife from “drudgery.”
-Such liberation was contingent on the woman staying within her given domestic boundaries, where she would be “freed for brief moments through the application of techniques invented by authorities in the professional world”—in other words, it was only a temporary respite.
+Such liberation was contingent on the woman staying within her given domestic boundaries, where she would be “freed for brief moments through the application of techniques invented by authorities in the professional world”—in other words, it was only a temporary respite (Henderson 2013: 159).
 Lüders, however, was less interested in giving women a break.
 Her ambitions went further:

 Women should not be liberated from the scrub bucket and duster because they are lazy.
 They should be liberated from the burdens of housework to develop intellectual, spiritual and cultural values and to enhance the fulfilment of their duties as mothers and citizens.
+(Lünders 1927: 11; Nolan 1990: 568).